entur/officeplanner/docs/README.md

 ## Slack Bot configuration

+You need to create a Slack app yourself at https://api.slack.com/apps/

 Create a new Slack app, customize it as you prefer.

 The bot requires the following **bot token scopes**: